drrobotnik/jetpack-widget-visibility-extended/trunk/README.txt

 == Description ==

-The Jetpack visiblity module is appended to the bottom of all widgets (including 3rd parties).
+The Jetpack visibility module is appended to the bottom of all widgets (including 3rd parties).
 This plugin adds actions/filters so that plugin developers can add additional filters based on thier needs.
-See "Jetpack Widget Visibility - Query Args" and "Jetpack Widget Visiblity - WPML Languages" as two examples of what you can do with this enhancement.
+See "Jetpack Widget Visibility - Query Args" and "Jetpack Widget visibility - WPML Languages" as two examples of what you can do with this enhancement.

 == Installation ==